GFiaMon/multilingual-gdpr-rag/README.md

 ### Data Sources

-**Primary Dataset**:
+**Primary Datasets**:

-- **ZDH Data Protection Guide for Crafts Businesses** ([Download PDF](https://www.zdh.de/ueber-uns/fachbereich-organisation-und-recht/datenschutz/datenschutz-fuer-handwerksbetriebe/))
+1. **ZDH Data Protection Guide for Crafts Businesses** ([Download PDF](https://www.zdh.de/ueber-uns/fachbereich-organisation-und-recht/datenschutz/datenschutz-fuer-handwerksbetriebe/))
    - **Description**: Comprehensive GDPR guidelines specifically designed for craftspeople and small businesses in Germany.
 Covers practical implementation of data protection rules with sector-specific examples and recommendations.

-**Author**: Dr. Markus Peifer, Head of Organization and Law Department, ZDH (Zentralverband des Deutschen Handwerks - Central Association of German Skilled Trades)
+   - **Author**: Dr. Markus Peifer, Head of Organization and Law Department, ZDH (Zentralverband des Deutschen Handwerks - Central Association of German Skilled Trades)

+2. **BITKOM AI & Data Protection - Practical Guide 2.0** ([Download PDF](https://www.bitkom.org/Bitkom/Publikationen/KI-Datenschutz-Praxisleitfaden))
+   - **Description**: The second edition of the "AI & Data Protection" practical guide serves as a comprehensive reference for companies and organizations that want to use and implement AI technologies in compliance with data protection regulations.
+It provides practical instructions, legal foundations, and concrete tools to ensure that the processing of personal data is in line with GDPR and other relevant regulations.
+   - **Key Features**: Contains definitions, instructions, and practice-oriented checklists.
+Specifically addresses data protection requirements and ethical questions when using AI systems.
+Includes detailed examples and implementation tips for data protection-compliant AI implementation.
+   - **Organization**: BITKOM is Germany's most important digital association and largest European think tank for digital topics, with over 2,200 member companies including SMEs, tech startups, and DAX corporations.

 **Key Topics Covered**:
 - Basic data protection principles for small businesses